Public Transit Passes

 - You purchase an eligible transit pass or an eligible paratransit pass that is provided to the employee primarily to commute between their usual place of residence and the workplace.

-However, an allowance that you pay an employee to compensate for the cost of their transit pass is a taxable benefit for the employee.
+An allowance that you pay an employee to compensate them for the cost of their transit pass is a taxable benefit for the employee.
 You have to include the value of the benefit in boxes A and L and, where applicable, in box G or box I of the employee's RL-1 slip (see courtesy translation RL-1-T).
 For more information, go to the Benefit Provided to an Employee page.

 Employee who works for a public transit company